arcticknox/theunibuddy/README.md

 ## User Requirements

-User:
+**User:**

 - Signup
 - Create Profile
-- Add preferences like City, DOB, food preference etc. for other users to find the perfect roommate
+- Add preferences like City, food preference, course, apartment type etc. for other users to find the perfect roommate
 - Users can send connection request
 - User will be able to check their current connections
 - Create a new listing for subletting an apartment or for temporary accommodations.
 - Create a new listing for finding roommates, this will include the user selected preferences.
 - View listing of people trying to find roommates
-- View listing of people trying to sublet / temp
+- View listing of people trying to sublet

-  Functional:
+**Functional:**

 - Listing based on timestamp
 - Listing based on filters
 - Segregated listing for people and apartments